coady/multimethod/README.md

 * `Iterable[...]` - the first arg is checked
 * `Literal[...]` - provisionally supported

 Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the parameter.
+Empty iterables provisionally match any subscript, but don't special-case how the types are normally resolved.

 Dispatch resolution details:
 * If an exact match isn't registered, the next closest method is called (and cached).